 I went to purchase a package of mozzarella cheese and noticed that the package read 2 cups, but the contents were minuscule.
 I looked closer at the package and saw that the ounces stated was only eight (8).
 Does not 8 oz. make 1 cup, not 2?
 Is there some new way to measure cheese?
 Is this a mistake on Kraft's part or false advertisement?

 I opened a Capri Sun Water and had a snotty glob of stuff come up the straw.
 When I opened the pouch, it had a few cloudy white, snotty-looking globs in it.
 After reading that Kraft does very little to help out (I did email them though), I was hoping you could direct me to a lab that could test this out and see what is in it?
 I have called a few labs in Vermont and it seems like no one can help.
 I have also had stomachaches lately and not sure if this is all part of it.
 My daughter and I drink them all the time.
 Please advise.
 Thank you.

-Kraft Foods Company Profile
+Kraft Foods Company Information